MoserMichael/dockerdashphp/README.md

 Interesting detail: ```curl``` can send http requests via a unix domain socket (the docker cli is sending REST requests to the the docker daemon via a unix domain socket), didn't know that:
 The [example](https://docs.docker.com/engine/api/sdk/examples/) shows the following way to do ```docker ps``` : ```curl --unix-socket /var/run/docker.sock http://localhost/v1.41/containers/json```

-Now If I use the docker engine api for all commands, then I would be able to host this project in a docker container, that's probably the next step... (that's because I can mount the unix socket /var/run/docker.sock into the file system of the docker).
+It is possible to run the tool in a docker container, igven hat the docker engine api is used for all commands (that's because I can mount the unix socket /var/run/docker.sock into the file system of the docker).